G-Core/product-documentation/documentation/cloud/virtual-instances/snapshots/set-up-automatic-snapshot-creation.md

 </media-gallery>

 In the "Name template" field, enter a name for future snapshots.
 All Snapshots created within this schedule will receive it.
 You can use the dynamic variable "{volume\_id}" in the template — it will be replaced with your volume's name automatically.
-For example, if the volume is named "Disk\_1" and the Name template is "Snapshot of {volume\_id}", then the system will create the snapshot “Snapshot of Disk\_1”.
+For example, if the volume is named "Disk\_1" and the Name template is "Snapshot of {volume\_id}", then the system will create the snapshot "Snapshot of Disk\_1".

 2. Set the maximum resource quantity

 <img src="https://support.gcore.com/hc/article_attachments/360019890258/mceclip20.png" alt="mceclip20.png" width="322" height="356">

-“Max resource count” limits the number of snapshots within the schedule.
+"Max resource count" limits the number of snapshots within the schedule.
 If the limit is reached, the system will delete the old one to free up space before creating a new Snapshot.

 Example.
 You have configured a schedule that creates a snapshot every day and its maximum number of resources is 5.
 You launched it on Monday.
 By the end of Friday, the system has already made 5 snapshots.
 It will free up space on Saturday by deleting the oldest snapshot (Monday’s) and create a new one.
 The same will be done on Sunday and all subsequent days.
 Snapshots created within another schedule or manually will not be affected by the system.